-There’s really nothing beneficial about sugar — besides the temporary appeasement of your taste buds — but most of us eat way more of it than we should.
+There’s really nothing beneficial about added sugar — besides the temporary pleasure of your taste buds.
+But most of us eat way more of it than we should.

-Approximately 145 million people in the United States are estimated to have used sugar substitutes in 2018.
-Sugar substitutes attract consumers because they’re labeled as being naturally derived, or calorie-free, or simply because they’re not sugar.
+Sugar substitutes attract consumers because they’re labeled as being naturally derived, calorie-free, or simply because they’re not sugar.

 The Problem with Sugar for Your Health